Here’s what you need to know about how to eat a whole food plant based (WFPB) diet, including recipes for every meal of the day!

 This BEST ever plant based wild rice soup is impossibly creamy!
 This one is a beloved fan favorite recipe, featuring wild rice, white beans and mushrooms in a creamy broth.
 The secret?
 Cashews are blended with some of the soup to make a rich and creamy body.
 It's super filling, full of plant based protein.
 (Got an Instant Pot?
 Make our Instant Pot Wild Rice Soup Recipe.)

 Chili is such a crowd pleaser, it's perfect when cooking for a whole food plant based diet!
 This healthy chili features three types of beans and is loaded with spices.
 Top it with roasted salted pepitas, the perfect crunchy topping full of plant based protein.
+And add a dollop of Vegan Sour Cream!
 (Got an Instant Pot?
 Try our Instant Pot Vegetarian Chili.)

 Loaded Mexican sweet potatoes is a fun way to eat whole food plant based without realizing it!
 Here you'll halve and roast the sweet potatoes, the top them with black bean salsa, corn and cilantro sauce.
 The cilantro sauce is plant based by way of blended cashews: it's tangy and you'll want to drizzle it on just about everything.